 The Technician harness is Black Diamond’s modern offering for weight-conscious alpinists who want to transition between seasons.
 It uses the same foam and split webbing construction as the Solution above, but adds ice clipper slots and adjustable leg loops for extra versatility.
 And while the Technician is only a half-ounce heavier than the class-leading Arc’teryx FL-365 above (another great four-season harness), it’s available for a notable $60 less.

 We do find room for improvement with the relatively new Technician, however.
 Most glaringly, the leg loops are too streamlined, resulting in a huge loss of comfort while hanging.
-Furthermore, the Technician’s fabric doesn’t measure up to the extremely tough Super Fabric of Black Diamond's new-for-2019 Solution Guide.
+Furthermore, the Technician’s fabric doesn’t measure up to the extremely tough Super Fabric of Black Diamond's Solution Guide.
 On paper, for cragging and scraping up off-widths and chimneys at the crag (Indian Creek being the perfect example), the Solution Guide is the clear winner.
 But for the all-around climber who picks their way up ice from time to time, the Technician offers tremendous versatility for only $85.

 See the Men's Black Diamond Technician See the Women's Black Diamond Technician